Momentum Indicator

 - Momentum indicators are most effective when used in conjunction with other technical tools.

-The core mechanism of a momentum indicator is the comparison of current prices to past prices.
-The specific formula varies by indicator, but the general principle remains the same: compare the most recent closing price to a closing price from *n* periods ago.
-For example, a simple momentum calculation might subtract the closing price from 10 days ago from today's closing price.
-If the result is positive, momentum is up; if negative, momentum is down.
-The magnitude of the result indicates the strength of the move.
-Most modern momentum indicators are more sophisticated.
-The Relative Strength Index (RSI), for instance, calculates the ratio of average gains to average losses over a specific period (usually 14 days) and normalizes the result on a scale of 0 to 100.
-This normalization allows traders to identify extreme readings regardless of the security's absolute price level.
-When the RSI crosses above 70, the asset is considered overbought; below 30, it is considered oversold.
+The core mechanical mechanism of every momentum indicator is the systematic comparison of current market prices to historical prices from a fixed period ago.
+While the specific mathematical formula can vary significantly from one indicator to the next, the foundational principle remains identical across the board: calculate the distance and velocity between the most recent closing price and a closing price from a user-defined number of periods (represented as "n") in the past.
+For example, a simple momentum calculation might involve subtracting the closing price of 10 days ago from today's closing price. if the final result is positive, the market's momentum is considered to be "up" or bullish; if it is negative, the momentum is considered to be "down" or bearish.
+The actual magnitude of that resulting number indicates the relative strength and conviction of the move.
+Most sophisticated modern momentum indicators add layers of smoothing and normalization to this process.
+The Relative Strength Index (RSI), for instance, calculates the complex ratio of average gains compared to average losses over a specific window (traditionally 14 days) and then normalizes that result onto a scale of 0 to 100.
+This clever normalization allows traders to identify historical extremes—such as "overbought" or "oversold"—regardless of whether the stock is trading at $5 or $5,000.
+When the RSI line crosses above the 70 level, the asset is statistically overbought; conversely, when it drops below the 30 level, it is considered oversold and a potential candidate for a bounce.

 Common Types of Momentum Indicators